fhussonnois/kafkastreams-cep/README.md

     </tr>
     <tr>
         <td><pre lang="java">and(Matcher)</pre></td>
-        <td class="desc">Combines two simple patterns in a stage with a logical operator AND.</td>
         <td>
+        <p>Combines two simple patterns in a stage with a logical operator AND.</p>
 <pre lang="java">
 builder.where( (event) -> event.value() > 0).and((event) -> event.value() < 10)
 </pre>